MMatulenko/t5_seq2seq_translation/README.md

-# Machine Translation with T5 Transformer Model
+# Machine Translation with Seq2Seq Model

-This project uses the T5 transformer model to perform machine translation from English to German.
-The code is provided as a Jupyter Notebook and can be run directly in a GitHub Notebook.
+This project uses a Seq2Seq model to perform machine translation from English to German.
+The code is provided as a Colab Notebook.

 ## Usage
-To use this code, simply open the machine_translation_t5.ipynb notebook file in a GitHub repository and click on the "Open in Colab" button.
+To use this code, simply open the t5_seq2seq_translation.ipynb notebook file in a GitHub repository and click on the "Open in Colab" button.
 This will open the notebook in a new Colab environment, where you can run the code and explore the results.

 The notebook loads the Opus Europarl Corpus dataset, preprocesses the data, and trains a model to perform machine translation.
 The code also includes a translate() function that can be used to translate new sentences using the trained model.